apaszke/console-timestamp/README.md

 **String getter**

-Now, you can use it like ```'hh:mm:ss'.timestamp``` which will replace the placeholders in the string.
+Now, you can use a new String getter ```'hh:mm:ss'.timestamp``` which will replace the placeholders in the string.
 You can't specify a time then, the values are automatically set to now.
 It's just a shortcut.

 Examples
 =================